nikitasmen/password-manager-/README.md

 - **GUI Stability**: Fixed crashes when viewing credentials multiple times
 - **Resource Management**: Proper cleanup of FLTK widgets and buffers
 - **Standardized Dialogs**: Consistent patterns for all user interactions
+- **Auto-Update System**: Added GitHub integration for automatic updates

+## Auto-Update System

+The GUI version includes a built-in update system that allows you to:

+- **Check for Updates**: Access via the Help menu → Check for Updates
+- **Automatic Download**: Download and install updates with progress reporting
+- **Version Comparison**: Compare current version with latest GitHub release
+- **Release Notes**: View what's new in each version
+- **Cross-Platform**: Works on Windows, macOS, and Linux
+- **Secure Updates**: Downloads from official GitHub releases

+### How to Use Updates

+1. Open the GUI application
+2. Go to Help → Check for Updates
+3. Click "Check for Updates" to see if a new version is available
+4. If an update is found, click "Download Update" to install it
+5. Restart the application when prompted

+The updater will:
+- Download the latest release from the GitHub repository
+- Create a backup of your current version
+- Replace the executable with the new version
+- Maintain all your existing data and settings

 ## Future Enhancements